RocioCM/circuls-aleph-hackathon-march-25/README.md

 Our mission is to build tools of mass restoration for nature, and we’re kicking things off with a focus on recycling.

 We discovered a proven solution that increases recycling rates, reduces litter, and makes a profit: the Deposit Return Scheme.
 You pay a small deposit when you buy soda, then return the container on the supermarket and get the deposit back.
-It’s been super successful in Europe, but it relay's reverse vending machines that are expensive and setting them up takes a ton of effort (often dragging in the government).
+It’s been super successful in Europe, but it rely's on reverse vending machines that are expensive and setting them up takes a ton of effort (often dragging in the government).

 To solve this problem, we decided to digitize the entire deposit system —no expensive machines, just an app that tracks every container, fights fraud, and makes it feasible for communities and countries from LATAM to adopt a deposit return scheme.